 - Comfortable Carry.
 Moisture-wicking back panel keeps you cool and comfortable.
 Adjustable chest and waist straps keep the pack in place while on the move

 3. FPV Goggles.

 FPV stands for First Person View.
 Their name should be self-explanatory, and if it is not, they are goggles giving you complete 3D view from your drone.
 Flying drones is all about the experience, and nothing is a better way to experience them than through a fully immersive medium such as FPV Goggles.
 Not only do they capture the calm scenic view your drone is taking, but they also provide a very thrilling excitement for the drone racers.
 However, it is important to pick out a good set of goggles.
-Cheaper ones will have a low quality of vision, low field of view, low resolution and signal stuttering.
-The only one recommendation suggested is:
+Cheaper ones will have a low quality of vision, a low field of view, low resolution and signal stuttering.
+The only recommendation suggested is:

 - Dual 1920 x 1080 HD Screens; 1080p/30 fps Viewing

 - Intelligent Flight Mode Support; Integrated Touchpad

 - HDMI Input & 3.5mm Audio Jack; Micro-USB and microSD Card Support

 - Ergonomic, Lightweight Design; Up to 6 Hours Battery Life